-If you live with roommates, you will contribute a set amount to a monthly budget that is used to purchase food for you and your housemates.
-If you receive Snap benefits those benefits will be combined with your housemates benefits and used in the grocery budget.
+If you live with roommates, you will have a monthly budget that you use to purchase your food.
 Your staff members will work with you and your roommates to determine how much you can afford to buy.
-If you or your roommates have guests over for a meal, Ark will ensure that the amount that you pay for the grocery budget does not increase and that there will be ample food available for everyone.
 You and your roommates will need to decide what you want to eat each day.
 You might take turns choosing meals each day, or you may get to choose the meals for an entire week.
 If you would rather not eat what your roommates eat, you may choose to buy your own groceries and make your own meals.
 If you want additional snacks that will cost more than what you have for your grocery budget, you will need to pay for those with your own money.